pdebuyl-lab/tidynamics/README.rst

 tidynamics accepts as input NumPy arrays storing the positions and velocities of particles.

+tidynamics relies on the so-called Fast Correlation Algorithm proposed by Kneller and others for the `nMOLDYN <http://dirac.cnrs-orleans.fr/plone/software/nmoldyn/>`_ analysis program.

 The development of tidynamics is in early stages but it features several tests.

 :License: BSD 3-clause